mactul/powermake/documentation.md

 > In this example, the `-fanalyzer` flag will be removed if unsupported (for example if you are using clang), but the `-S` will be kept untouched no matter what.

-There is also some flags that PowerMake defines that doesn't exist in any compiler, these are set of useful flags for a situation.
+There is also some flags that PowerMake defines that doesn't exist in any compiler, like `-fsecurity`.
+These flags are marked with :white_check_mark: on the first column below.

-Here is the list of flags translated by PowerMake:
+Here is the list of flags translated by PowerMake across compilers:

 | PowerMake Specific | PowerMake Flag |  Description                   |